l7mp/stunner/doc/WHY.md

 # Introduction

 STUNner is a *WebRTC ingress gateway for Kubernetes*.
-All the words matter here: indeed STUNner is for *WebRTC*, so it is specifically designed to help dealing with WebRTC media plane network protocol encapsulations, it is an *ingress gateway* so its job is to help ingest WebRTC media traffic into a virtualized media plane, and it is *opinionated towards Kubernetes* so everything around STUNner is designed and built to fit into the Kubernetes and the cloud-native ecosystem.
+All words matter here: indeed STUNner is for *WebRTC*, so it is specifically designed to help dealing with WebRTC media plane network protocol encapsulations, it is an *ingress gateway* so its job is to help ingest WebRTC media traffic into a virtualized media plane, and it is *opinionated towards Kubernetes* so everything around STUNner is designed and built to fit into the Kubernetes and the cloud-native ecosystem.
 That being said, STUNner can easily be used outside of this context (e.g., as a regular STUN/TURN server), but these deployment options are not the main focus.

 Below we discuss the main pain points STUNner is trying to solve.

 ## The problem

-Kubernetes and WebRTC media are currently foes, not friends.
+Kubernetes and WebRTC are currently foes, not friends.

 Kubernetes has been designed and optimized for the typical HTTP/TCP Web workload, which makes streaming workloads, and especially UDP/RTP based WebRTC media, feel like a foreign citizen.
 Most